milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud DNS: Cloud DNS is a high performance, resilient, global, fully-managed DNS service that provides a RESTful API to publish and manage DNS records for your applications and services.

-Cloud Firewall: Cloud Firewall is a fully distributed, cloud-native firewall service that evaluates incoming and outgoing traffic on a network, according to user-defined firewall rules in the policy.

 Cloud IDS (Cloud Intrusion Detection System): Cloud IDS is a managed service that aids in detecting certain malware, spyware, command-and-control attacks, and other network-based threats.

 Cloud Interconnect: Cloud Interconnect offers enterprise-grade connections to Google Cloud Platform using Google Services for Dedicated Interconnect, Partner Interconnect and Cloud VPN.
 This solution allows you to directly connect your on-premises network to your Virtual Private Cloud.